rimonmostafiz/didactic-journey/README.md

 }
 ```

-**POST /auth/refresh** - This is a special API endoing.
-When `access_token` is experired then user can request new access token with `refresh_token`.
-Token should be send on `Authorization` header with the prefix `Bearer<space>`.
+**POST /auth/refresh** - This is a special API endpoint.
+When `access_token` is expired then user can request new access token with `refresh_token`.
+Token should be sent on `Authorization` header with the prefix `Bearer<space>`.
 ### Example:
 #### **Request**
 ```
-curl -X POST 'http://localhost:8080/task-manager/auth/refresh' -H 'Authorization: Bearer eyJ0eXAiOiJyZWZyZXNoX3Rva2VuIiwiYWxnIjoiSFMyNTYifQ.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTYxNDQyNzY5NiwiZXhwIjoxNjE0NDQ5Mjk2fQ.Qf5-WRNHHVkHLC-NERHWfemzcDapLO327CFgQ5IO0IA' || json_pp
+curl -X POST 'http://localhost:8080/task-manager/auth/refresh' -H 'Authorization: Bearer eyJ0eXAiOiJyZWZyZXNoX3Rva2VuIiwiYWxnIjoiSFMyNTYifQ.eyJzdWIiOiJhZG1pbiIsImlhdCI6MTYxNDQyNzY5NiwiZXhwIjoxNjE0NDQ5Mjk2fQ.Qf5-WRNHHVkHLC-NERHWfemzcDapLO327CFgQ5IO0IA' | json_pp
 ```
 #### **Response**
 ```